Skip to main content

 Lipid Metabolism the Body’s Fat Management System

-Your is a snapshot of how your body is transporting and managing fats, which are fundamental for energy and cellular structure.
+Your lipid panel is a snapshot of how your body is transporting and managing fats, which are fundamental for energy and cellular structure.
 Estrogen plays a beneficial role in maintaining a healthy lipid profile, particularly by influencing the liver’s production of cholesterol.
 Reducing estrogen can sometimes alter this balance.
 Therefore, observing your lipid markers is a way to ensure your cardiovascular system remains protected and efficient during this period of hormonal adjustment.

 Glucose Regulation the Energy Distribution Network